Suspect in U of I killings arrives in Moscow and is detained in Latah County jail

 In a statement, his family said they were fully cooperating with law enforcement.

-Kohberger completed his first semester at WSU’s criminal justice program in December.
-Its campus is located less than 10 miles from the University of Idaho in Moscow.
+Kohberger completed his first semester as a Phd student at WSU’s criminal justice program in December.
+Its campus is located less than 10 miles from the U of I in Moscow.

 According to forensic reports, the victims were likely stabbed in their sleep.